 If none of the above options is successful or you get stonewalled by the bureaucracy, you clearly have the right to go to court (what the lawyers call "standing") and request a court order for the cemetery to provide the information you seek.
 You could file pro se.
 If you need to hire a lawyer, it is possible the court would award attorney's fees.
 There may also be a free legal clinic or advocacy organization in your area.

 214.030.
-The cemetery lots owned by such county, city, town or village shall be conveyed by deed signed by the mayor or presiding commissioner of said county, city, town or village, duly attested by the clerk of such county, city, town or village, or other officer performing the duties of clerk, and shall vest in the purchaser, his or her heirs and assigns, a right in fee simple to such lot for the sole purpose of interment pursuant to the regulations of the council or commission, except that such fee simple right may be revested in the county, city, town or village pursuant to section 214.035.So, in this particular situation of a city or county cemetery, actual fee simple interest to the plot is being transferred.
+The cemetery lots owned by such county, city, town or village shall be conveyed by deed signed by the mayor or presiding commissioner of said county, city, town or village, duly attested by the clerk of such county, city, town or village, or other officer performing the duties of clerk, and shall vest in the purchaser, his or her heirs and assigns, a right in fee simple to such lot for the sole purpose of interment pursuant to the regulations of the council or commission, except that such fee simple right may be revested in the county, city, town or village pursuant to section 214.035.So, in this particular situation of a city or county cemetery, actual "fee simple" (which is the official legal term of direct ownership) interest to the plot is being transferred.

 The state of Missouri does not require embalming.
 There are, however, a few rules that need to be followed if one wishes to avoid it.
-These rules are a combination of requirements encoded in Missouri state statute (Chapter 194), Missouri Health Department and Division of Professional Regulation (DPR) regulations and are described in the following publication: DPR Rules and Regulations
+These rules are a combination of requirements enacted in Missouri state statute (Chapter 194) and Missouri Health Department and Division of Professional Registration (DPR) regulations.
+These are described in the following publication: DPR - Rules and Regulations - State Board of Embalmers and Funeral Directors

 The pertinent rules in Missouri are: